 I like Too Faced Tinted Beauty Balm because it adds a light amount of color to my face, which is perfect in winter when I'm pale. ~Daisy

-3.Concealer: Most of us aren’t lucky enough to have perfect skin, so it’s important to own a good concealer.
-Many experts recommend picking one that is 2 shades lighter than your foundation, but we prefer only 1 shade lighter.
+Most of us aren’t lucky enough to have perfect skin, so it’s important to own a good concealer.
+Experts recommend picking one that is 1 or 2 shades lighter than your foundation (we prefer only 1 shade lighter).

-Daisy recommends: Charlotte Tilbury “The Retoucher” and Benefit Cosmetics “Boi-ing Industrial Strength Concealer” Erin Recommends: Also a fan of “The Retoucher”
+Daisy recommends: Charlotte Tilbury “The Retoucher” and Benefit Cosmetics “Boi-ing Industrial Strength Concealer” Erin Recommends: Also a fan of Benefit Boi-ing

 I like to pick a blush that makes me look like I just got back from a brisk jog. 🙂 ~Erin